vanjohnson879/frontline-cloud-doc/content/tutorials/_includes/simulation_1.md

-Now that you've created your artifact on FrontLine, it is time to create a simulation.
-A simulation is a configuration of a Gatling test on FrontLine.
+Now that you've created your artifact, it is time to create a simulation.
+A simulation is a configuration of a Gatling test on Gatling Enterprise.

 Go back to the main page by clicking on the Gatling icon of the navbar.